 I started building a video to go along with this interview of me by DJ Dominic Trix from Wednesday 6/3/09 2-5pm on KFJC 89.7 FM but I never quite finished the video so I’m finally putting the interview up by itself in the meantime.
 Here’s the story of how the interview came about and a follow-up meeting between the DJ and myself in Santa Monica.
 I wrote the below paragraphs back in 2009.

-In the mid-80s I was in a band in Los Angeles, CA called Tin Brood.
-In around ’84, we were the opening band for the amazing Tones on Tail when they played at The Music Machine in Santa Monica, CA. I guess I was too shy at the time to introduce myself to the band, I was stupid that way.
-Now fast forward to 2008 and the age of the internet, I became friends with Glenn Campling, the bass player for Tones on Tail.
+In 1984 my band Laughing Academy was one of the opening bands for Tones on Tail when they played at The Music Machine in Santa Monica, CA. I guess I was too shy at the time to introduce myself to the band, I was stupid that way.
+Fast forward to 2008 and the age of the internet, I became friends with Glenn Campling, the bass player for Tones on Tail.
 We were both just starting to use multi-track recording software on our computers, having started both of our musical careers in the analog age, though both being very computer literate using computers as graphic designers.
 For recording and mixing, Glenn was using Logic Pro and I was using Pro Tools.
 Somehow in 2009, on different continents, we managed to record this song together.

 I’ve decided to finally put some of my old music up on this website.
 I don’t know why I never have before.
 Hopefully someday I’ll have time to finish my newer recordings or to make new ones.
 Life got extremely complicated a few years ago and recording music had to take a backseat to my other work.

-I’m having fun making abstract digital art in Photoshop. read more…
+I’m having fun making abstract digital art. read more…

 I took these photos of my own shadow against the cliffs facing the ocean at the beach on September 29th, 2013.